Subscribe for More Articles Like These! Subscribe Now

 Whereas your GMB is a dashboard for managing an online business profile, Google+ helps you connect with your audience.
 One is a tool for hosting information while the other is a social network.

-Since the two are connected, it’s worthwhile to fill out a seperate Plus profile and post frequently to Google’s social platform.
+Since the two are connected, it’s worthwhile to fill out a separate Plus profile and post frequently to Google’s social platform.
 Sometimes, your recent posts will get featured with the graph itself too— so don’t take this social network lightly.

 The more content you provide the search engine to populate its information box, the more likely it’ll serve it.